-- then continue intravenous insulin infusion at a rate of 0.1 IU/kg b.w./hour under glycemic control; in individuals who have subcutaneous insulin deposition after previous injections, intravenous insulin therapy should be started with an infusion of 0.1 IU/kg b.w./hour without a preceding bolus, - the infusion speed should be adjusted according to the current blood glucose levels, monitored hourly, - the reduction in glycemic values per hour should not be greater than 100 mg/dl (5.6 mmol/l) - if plasma glucose levels do not decrease by 50-70 mg/dl (2.8-3.9 mmol/l) from baseline within the first hour, increase (usually double) the rate of intravenous insulin infusion every hour until a steady decrease in glycemia of 50-70 mg/dl/hr (2.8-3.9 mmol/l/hr) is achieved.
-NOTE: In the case of DKA in individuals previously treated with an ultra-long-acting insulin analog, it is recommended that therapy not be discontinued for the duration of recovery from DKA.
+- an initial bolus dose of insulin is 0.1 units/kg body weight; this is given to adults with severe DKA who have not previously received subcutaneous insulin (lack of subcutaneous insulin depot), - then continue intravenous insulin infusion at a rate of 0.1 IU/kg b.w./hour under glycemic control; in individuals who have subcutaneous insulin deposition after previous injections, intravenous insulin therapy should be started with an infusion of 0.1 IU/kg b.w./hour without a preceding bolus, - the infusion speed should be adjusted according to the current blood glucose levels, monitored hourly, - the reduction in glycemic values per hour should not be greater than 100 mg/dl (5.6 mmol/l), - if plasma glucose levels do not decrease by 50-70 mg/dl (2.8-3.9 mmol/l) from baseline within the first hour, increase (usually double) the rate of intravenous insulin infusion every hour until a steady decrease in glycaemia of 50-70 mg/dl/hr.
+(2.8-3.9 mmol/l/hr.) is achieved.

+NOTE: In the case of DKA in individuals previously treated with an ultra-long-acting insulin analogue, it is recommended that therapy not be discontinued for the duration of recovery from DKA.
 The administration of basal insulin or the connection of a personal insulin pump should be timed appropriately so that the individual is not exposed to an insulin deficit when the intravenous insulin infusion is disconnected.